 “A major aim of trial registration is to help identify and deter the selective reporting of outcomes based on the results.
 However, it is unclear whether registration improves the reporting of primary outcomes in publications.”

 I suppose that this would be a good time for me to brag a bit.
 Did you guys know that I was the world record holder for consecutively-made free throws (HERE)?
-Not to completely toot my own horn, but I've made over 43,000 free throws in a row; without a single miss.
+Not to completely toot my own horn, but I’ve made over 43,000 free throws in a row; without a single miss.
 At least not misses that I count.
-You see, I've taken the same approach to my basketball game that BIG PHARMA has taken with their research.
-In my world misses don't count.
-This is the same premise that allows Invisible & Abandoned research to continue and thrive.
+You see, I’ve taken the same approach to my basketball game that BIG PHARMA has taken with their research.
+In my world misses don’t count.
+This is the same premise that allows Invisible and Abandoned research to continue and thrive.

 There are literally hundreds of different tricks that scientists can use to skew data and arrive at results that will keep the money flowing and keep everyone happy (except, of course, the unsuspecting public).
 I’ve talked about many of these tricks in my EVIDENCE-BASED MEDICINE POSTS.
 Listen to some of the cherry-picked tidbits that came from today’s study.

 Invisible and Abandoned Research: The Most Common Kind of Research

 - The authors accused industry of, “selective reporting of outcomes based on the results.“